postmanlabs/labs-docs/src/pages/docs/postman/api-documentation/viewing-documentation.md

 You can add a comment to join in the discussion.
 Comments on documentation reflect [comments on the corresponding collection](/docs/postman/collections/commenting-on-collections/).

-> You can only comment on private Documentation.
+> You can only comment on private documentation.

 ## Viewing public documentation